Migrating from RPG Maker MV to MZ Thoughts, Dev Log

 Most of my plugins worked pretty well.

 Surprisingly, the game worked pretty well.
-Now, I don’t want to go too deeply into the how-to move your game from MV to MZ here but I’m sure you can find that with a quick Google search.
-I do want to make that point that MV games will likely work in MZ.
+Now, I don’t want to go too deeply into the how-to move your game from MV to MZ here, but I’m sure you can find that with a quick Google search.
+I want to point out that MV games will likely work in MZ.

 2) Forward compatibility with newer plugins